otrv4/otrv4/modes/otrv4-interactive-only-mode.md

 # OTR version 4: interactive-only

-This document describes the version 4 of the Off-the-Record Messaging protocol, in a operation mode that aims to provide a always encrypted mode that provides the highest security properties.
+This document describes the version 4 of the Off-the-Record Messaging protocol, in a operation mode that aims to provide a always encrypted mode with only interactive conversations.
+This aims to provide the highest security properties.

 ## Mode description

-An implementation of the OTRv4 protocol in interactive-only mode must be compliant with the "version 4 only", with exceptions described below.
+An implementation of the OTRv4 protocol in an interactive-only mode must be compliant with the "standalone mode", with exceptions described below.

 Ignore the sections: